 ©All Rights Reserved.
 May, 2021.
 DailyDACTM, LLC d/b/a/ Financial PoiseTM

-Gary Kirshenbaum is the Director of the Global Trade Risk Management division (AGT) and a Vice President at Alper Services.
-Under his guidance, AGT provides companies the ability to strategically manage their commercial trade risk, both domestic and export, as well as to mitigate political risk involving international business investments.
-Alper Services is a Chicago-based…
+Gary is a Vice President of Alper Services, an Alera Group company, and the Director of the Alper Global Trade Risk Management Division (AGT).
+Under his guidance, AGT provides companies the ability to strategically manage their commercial trade risk, both domestic and export, as well as mitigating political risk involving international business investments.
+Risk Management…